psolomon-services/ansible-examples/README.md

 - `awx.yml`:                     _full deploy of an AWX setup, including UI setup (project/inventory/templates/etc)_
   - _This was written prior to moving to Kubernetes (but for now, the K8s deploy still needs Ansible UI setup from this playbook, due to lack of K8s CRDs for resources like `Projects` and `Inventory`)_
   - _The goal for this project was for an out of the box installation (i.e. log in, press a button, deploy pihole, with no additional changes to the AWX UI)_
-  - _NOTE:  this AWX playbook installs most, if not all, of the following playbooks (as Templates) in the AWX UI_
+  - _NOTE:  this AWX playbook installs all playbooks, below, plus others, not covered here_
 - `info.yml`:                    _similar to ping, gives more info on nodes_
 - `jenkins.yml`:                 _jenkins install, from CASC plugin (the CASC setup is in Ansible vault because of some private certs, but has been removed from this repo)_
   - _similar goal to AWX, out of box full setup_